An Introduction to the World Online

 It’s not just the power we as consumers use to run our devices, but the power-hungry data centres used behind the scenes to power our favourite “scroller” sites.

 Take Facebook, for example.
-The company’s electricity usage has soared significantly in the last ten years.
+The company’s business electricity usage has soared significantly in the last ten years.
 In 2011, it was taking 532GWh (gigawatt hours) to power the world’s most popular social media site.
 By 2019, Facebook was using a colossal 5140GWh (5.1 terawatt hours).

 What’s the energy consumption of other social media giants?